 – update GPO

-Another command is used to update the assigned Active Directory security groups in user session.
-For example, a domain user account has been added to an Active Directory group to access a shared network folder.
-The user won’t be able to access this shared folder without logoff.
+Another command is used to update the assigned Active Directory security groups in the user session.
+For example, you have added a user to a security group that grants access to a shared folder.
+The user won’t be able to access this network folder without logging off and on again.

 klist purge